All the fundraising deals in the humanoid robotics market (from Q1 2025 to Q1 2026)

 Which categories in the humanoid robotics market received the most funding?

-| Category name | Number of deals | Total raised | Startups and amount |
+| Category | Number of deals | Total raised | Startups and amounts |

 |---|---|---|---|